Assistant Professor Benjamin Coates

 HST 108 – The Americas and the World

 This course explores the history of the Western hemisphere in global perspective since 1500.
 This includes the story of U.S. domination and Latin American resistance, especially in the 19th and 20th centuries.
-But we will focus even more on how global forces have shaped the development of North, South, and Central America and the Caribbean.
+We will also focus even more on how global forces have shaped the development of North, South, and Central America and the Caribbean.
 How have political, economic, and cultural developments enhanced or inhibited the ability of individuals and groups to shape their own lives?
-Topics covered include the “first globalization” of goods, germs, and peoples; slavery, resistance, and emancipation; colonialism and independence; the industrial, market, and transportation revolutions; international migration; war (Cold, Civil and otherwise); the global 1960s; and the histories of development and neoliberalism.
+Topics covered include the “first globalization” of goods, germs, and peoples; slavery, resistance, and emancipation; colonialism and independence; the industrial, market, and transportation revolutions; international migration; and war (revolutionary, civil, “Cold” and otherwise).
 We will also think about how the very terms that people use to describe the region (e.g., the “New World,” the “Americas,” “Latin” or “Hispanic” America, etc.) reflect and make possible particular national goals and political projects.
 (CD)

 HST 256 – The U.S. and the World, 1763-1914.